- Alternative Character Interpretation:

 - The Woobie:

-- Let's see, Goldberg gave him a career ending concussion, watched his brother Owen Hart die on live television, the Montreal Screwjob, suffered a near-fatal stroke, his TWO divorces (albeit the first one was largely his own fault), the death of four of his best friends, Brian Pillman, Rick Rude, Curt Hennig and Davey Boy Smith, not to mention Test, the wrestler he trained, and is currently battling prostate cancer.
+- Let's see, Goldberg gave him a career ending concussion, learned his brother Owen Hart died on live television while Bret was on a plane, the Montreal Screwjob, suffered a near-fatal stroke, his TWO divorces (albeit the first one was largely his own fault), the death of five of his best friends, Brian Pillman, Rick Rude, Curt Hennig, Davey Boy Smith, and his brother-in-law Jim Neidhart, not to mention Test, the wrestler he trained, and is currently battling prostate cancer.
 Anything else?

 - Bret has lost numerous friends in the wrestling business.
 His column on the death of the Big Bossman is a Tearjerker.